madanbaduwal/companies/README.md

 # Companies

+## For an interview

-**Note: Write email,message,cover letter and resume in such a way that your research/goal align with company's goal/mission/job description.**
+* **Note: Write email,message,cover letter and resume in such a way that your research/goal align with company's goal/mission/job description.**

-**Note:In Interview give your answers in such a way that your research/goal align with the company's goal/mission/job description**
+* **Note:In Interview give your answers in such a way that your research/goal align with the company's goal/mission/job description**

 ## Cover Letter
 Dear [Recruiter Name],

 I am currently in my first year of masters in computer science degree at the University of Texas Permian Basin, and I am seeking opportunities to develop my research and professional skills at [company name].
 Do you have any vacancies for interns(from January 2024 remote) or jobs(from may 2024) Machine Learning Position?

 I have 3+ years of experience in Machine Learning, Deep Learning, Computer Vision, Natural Language Processing, Software engineering, and Robotics.
 I am going to attach my resume for reference.

 Thank you for your consideration, I hope very much to hear from you soon.

 Yours sincerely,